-At level 2 the candidate is assessed on the ability to identify spelling, punctuation, consistency, grammatical and presentation errors.
+At level 3 the candidate is assessed on the ability to identify and amend spelling, punctuation and consistency/grammatical/presentation errors.

-Part 1 contains ten extracts, each will contain one pre-identified error.
-Candidates are required to circle the correct answer (for example a, b or c).
-To pass Part 1 candidates are expected to identify a minimum of 75% of the errors from each of the listed areas.
+Part 1 contains two passages which require candidates to compare and identify fifteen errors.
+To pass Part 1 candidates are expected to identify a minimum of 75% of the errors contained in the first passage from each of the listed areas.

-Part 2, a document, contains forty errors.
-Candidates are required to circle all the errors they can find.
-To pass Part 2 candidates are expected to identify a minimum of 75% of the errors in the document from each of the listed areas.
+Part 2, a document, contains thirty-five errors.
+Candidates are required to circle all the errors that they can find and write the correct answers in the adjacent margin.
+To pass Part 2 candidates are expected to identify and correctly amend a minimum of 75% of the errors in the document from each of the listed areas.

-Results for candidates circling 51 or more potential errors will be void as confirmation of their ability to correctly identify errors would not be possible.
+Results for candidates circling 43 or more potential errors will be void as confirmation of their ability to correctly identify errors would not be possible.